-See advisor is honest and others is ask him investment philosophy that studies in this book. then that better adviser then you know how they got the five years return.
+See advisor is honest and others ask him investment philosophy that studies in this book. then that better adviser then you know how they got the five years return.
 (Common Stocks & Uncommon Profits: Chapter 4)

 Three types of the company by following 15 points you get the outstanding company in that.